You will need to

 When to call a doctor

-the collection bag for 4 or more hours.
+the collection bag for 4 hours or more.

-- Your urine has changed color, is very cloudy, looks bloody,
+The urine has changed color, is very cloudy, looks bloody, has a bad smell,

 or has large blood clots in it.

-irritated, swollen, red, or tender, or you have pus draining from the catheter
+irritated, swollen, red, or tender, or there is pus draining from the site.

 leaking from the insertion site.